Table Of Contents

 Earlier this month, he launched Operation Sindoor, a bold strike against terrorism, and addressed the nation, vowing no tolerance for “nuclear blackmail” from Pakistan.

-He also kicked off the WAVES 2025 summit in Mumbai, boosting India’s media and entertainment scene.
+He also launched the WAVES 2025 summit in Mumbai, boosting India’s media and entertainment sector.

 This guy is not slowing down!